 ARTICLE 2 - OBLIGATIONS OF MEMBERS:

 All members are to contribute their fair share of help at work parties or individual assignments to maintain the club properties in good condition.
-The time to be contributed by each member shall be a minimum of ten (10) hour per fiscal year.
+The time to be contributed by each member shall be a minimum of ten (10) hours per fiscal year.

 Any regular member that is in good standing (i.e. dues, work hours obligations are fulfilled) may take advantage of the prepaid ten (10) work hour obligation option as follows: “Pay fifty dollars($50.00) extra with annual dues.
 This will exempt the member from their work hour obligation for the same year.
 This option must be renewed every year.
 Members who do not take advantage of this option will pay for un-worked hours at the rate of five dollars ($5.00) per hour.” (amended 5/2013)